 - Detection and attribution studies on compound extremes across a suite of climate models.

-- 2 hours teaching per week during the semester within the transitional management Master studies on a topic of choice (geostatistics, programming, climate dynamics, etc)
+- Two hours teaching per week during the semester within the MSc Transition Management Programme on a topic of choice (geostatistics, programming, climate dynamics, etc)

 - Participation in the preparation of interdisciplinary research proposals and support in the continuation of ongoing projects.